antonhalim/sinatra-complex-forms-bk-002-public/README.md

 ### Notes

 The basic outlines of your controllers and models (i.e., the class definitions) have been created for you, but you'll have to fill them in.
 Some migration files have been created for you (again, just outlines), but feel free to write them however you like.
 The names are only suggestions.
+You will also find some feature specs written, and a few pending controller and model specs.

 To see what Rake tasks you have available to you, type `rake -T` on your command line.